CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### Liskov substitution principle

+With our `Filter` interface, any usages of its implementing classes can be replaced with each other without changing functionality since they all implement the same interface methods.
+Other than this, we don't have many usages of inheritance in our program.
+The Liskov Substitution Principle isn't demonstrated very strongly as a result.
+In order to strengthen how we demonstrate this principle, we can design a superclass in the future that can be replaced by its subclasses without altering the functionality of the program.

 ### Interface segregation principle

 The Interface Segregation principle is demonstrated by the `Filter` interface and all of the filter classes that implement this interface.
 All of the fiters implement the `checkSchedule()` interface method which takes in a schedule object.
-All of our filter classes need to extract relevant information from a given schedule to see if it meets the critera or not.
+All of our filter classes need to extract relevant information from a given schedule to see if it meets the criteria or not.
 There are no cases where a filter does not implement this method, hence satisfying the Interface Segregation Principle.

 ### Dependency inversion principle